Fertility treatments

 Should fertility treatment be repeatedly unsuccessful it may become an unbearable burden – physically, emotionally and financially – therefore, it may be time to consider other alternatives.

 A Fertility Therapist can help you and your partner explore other options.
-Many couples find satisfaction in life without children.
-Others choose to adopt.

 An integrated Assisted Reproduction Unit can guide you in all the options available.